gastonstat/shiny-introstats/README.md

 ## Running the apps

 The easiest way to run an app is with the `runGitHub()` from `"shiny"` package.
-For instance, to run the app contained in the `regression-galton` folder, run the following in R:
+For instance, to run the app contained in the [regression-galton](/regression-galton) folder, run the following code in R:

 ```R
 library(shiny)